V-AI-S/planet-box-extractor/README.md

 Images are prepared and processed as follows:

-1. Prepare URLs by filling templates from Planet Tiles API with the corresponding mercantiles.
+1. Prepare URLs by filling templates from Planet Tiles API with the corresponding tiles.
 A bounding box may lie on 1, 2, or 4 tiles.

 2. The image data is downloaded from the URLs.